itsandreramon/TellMe-Backend/readme.md

 $ ./mvnw package
 $ heroku local web
 ```
-*Please make sure to built the project using Java 8 in order to acces the JAXB APIs.
-The JAXB APIs are considered Java EE APIs and were removed in Java 11.*

 ### Accessing the Heroku Deployment
 The Heroku deployment can be accessed via the following URL: